 Known as the “Yosemite of the East,” Panthertown Valley offers over 30-miles of multi-use trails.
 With over a dozen waterfalls to explore, Panthertown gives you plenty of elbow room with wide trails and a plethora of open spaces to choose from.
 To easily navigate the area, make sure to purchase a map before your trek.

 Head only about 15 minutes from the Crossroads to witness the majesty of Whitewater Falls.
 Standing at 411-feet tall, Whitewater Falls is one of the highest waterfalls east of the Rockies.
 Take the short and shaded quarter-mile paved path to enjoy the best view possible from atop the viewing platform that awaits ahead.
 Bring a carryout lunch with you as there are several covered picnic benches perfect for an outdoor lunch.

-Insider Tip: To enjoy the area, make sure to bring a few dollar bills.
+Insider Tip: To enjoy the area, make sure to bring a few dollar bills ($3 to be exact).
 This small admission fee helps keep the area clean and safe for visitors like you.

 Lake lovers will not want to miss out on Lake Glenville.
 Located between Cullowhee and Cashiers, Lake Glenville offers three waterfalls (accessible by boat), seven islands, and 26 miles of shoreline.
 Rent a pontoon boat from Signal Ridge Marina or boats, kayaks or Sea-Doos from Lakeshore Marina & Sea-Doo Rental, and spend time relaxing, fishing or waterskiing.
 No matter what you choose, you’ll have plenty of room to spread out on the largest lake in the county.
 For the area’s recreational and rental services, click here.